Skip to content

 ValidatorAI produces conversation.
 The transcript itself is the deliverable.
 A founder using it well saves the transcript, notes the key insights, and translates those insights into action items.

 Verdikt produces a memo.
-The format is fixed: five sections, named kill criterion at the bottom, source library appended.
-The memo is the deliverable, and it is structured to survive being forwarded to a partner, an advisor, or a cofounder.
+The format is fixed: five sections, named risk thresholds at the bottom, source library appended.
+The memo is the deliverable, and it is structured to survive being forwarded to an advisor or a cofounder.

 The choice between formats depends on how the founder works.
 If you think best by talking it out, ValidatorAI is closer to the way you already work.
 If you think best by writing it down and reading it back, Verdikt is closer to the way you already work.